LuxB2000/simple-forest-simulation/README.md

 ## Introduction
 A simple piece of code to simulate forest on a 2D map.
-The initialization start with a tree and a lumberjack.
+The initialization start with at least a tree and a lumberjack.

+There are different type of trees, each can have different characteristics: a probability of seeding and a growing rate.
 At each epoch, each tree chooses a random place in its 8-neighborhood, if that place does not already contains three trees, then it plants a seed.
+When a seed is created, it herits from its parent's characteristics.

-At each epoch, each lumberjack move to one random adjacent position and if there is a tree with age>3, it cuts it and collect the ressources.
+At each epoch, each lumberjack move to one random adjacent position and if there is a tree with age>3, it cuts the highest and collect some ressources based on the height.

-Next version will include:  The lumberjacks cut the oldest tree if several trees on the map.
-Various types of trees and characteristics parsing.

 Original proposal: https://www.reddit.com/r/dailyprogrammer/comments/27h53e/662014_challenge_165_hard_simulated_ecology_the/